decentdao/fractal-docs/proposals/create.md

 When you have completed entering transactions click `Create Proposal`.

-You will be prompted to sign a transaction in your wallet plugin, and once confirmed you will be redirected to the DAO's Proposals page, where your new proposal will appear.
+You will be prompted to sign a transaction in your wallet plugin, and once confirmed you will be redirected to the Safe's Proposals page, where your new proposal will appear.